 AP Human Geography Readiness Test

-- Students who scored in the 90th percentile or above on the High School Placement Test (HSPT) have already been recommended for this course.
+- Students who scored in the 90th percentile or above or achieved a CSQ score of 125 or above on the High School Placement Test (HSPT) have already been recommended for this course.

 - Any other student who would like to register for the AP Human Geography class is required to take the AP Human Geography Readiness Evaluation which will be used to help determine if a student should take AP Human Geography as a freshman.